Nivalyx/osu-wiki/wiki/Tournaments/SSSS/3/en.md

    - Number of wins
    - Sum of wins of the tied team’s opponents
    - The result of an extra play-off match (if needed)
-5. Only the Top 16 teams will advance to the next round.
+5. The top 16 teams based on the Swiss round standings will advance into the knock-out stage.

 #### Knock-out stage rules